phramusca/RomManager/README.md

 ### Romm API

-Romm synchronization uses the REST API provided by [Romm](https://github.com/rommapp/romm), a self-hosted ROM manager and player.
+Romm file synchronization uses the REST API provided by [Romm](https://github.com/rommapp/romm), a self-hosted ROM manager and player.
+Metadata synchronization with Romm is planned and will use the same REST API.
 Romm provides metadata for 400+ platforms and supports custom artwork, achievements, and more.

 ### Roadmap

 **Planned Features:**
 - 🔜 NoIntro ROM set support
 - 🔜 Redump ROM set support
-- 🔜 Enhanced filtering and search
-- 🔜 Batch metadata editing
+- 🔜 Romm metadata synchronization via REST API

 ### Related Projects